mypiaware/virtual-radar-server-installation/README.md

 | Arch Linux*              | 6.12.0                         | :heavy_check_mark:  |

-\* Stable version of VRS works fine on Fedora, openSUSE and Arch Linux regardless of the version of Mono installed.
+\* Stable version of VRS works fine on Fedora, openSUSE and Arch Linux regardless of which version of Mono was installed.